-Video streaming projects inolves a video/audio data transfer technique to allow steady and continuous processing by a client using Omnet++ simulation framework.Streaming media is video or audio content sent in compressed form over the Internet and played immediately, rather than being saved to the hard drive
+OMNET VIDEO STREAMING PROJECTS involves a video/audio data transfer technique to allow steady and also continuous processing by a client using Omnet++ simulation framework.Streaming media is also video or audio content sent in compress form over the Internet and also play immediately, rather than being save to the hard drive

 Advantages of video streaming projects using Omnet++ simulation framework:

-- Provides an efficient use of bandwidth because only the part of the file that’s being transferred is the part.
+- Provides an efficient also use of bandwidth because only the part of the file that’s being transfer is the part.

-- Makes it possible for users to take advantage of interactive applications like video search and personalized playlists.
+- Makes it possible for users also to take advantage of interactive applications like video search and personalize playlists.

-- Provides the content creator with more control over their intellectual property because the video file is not stored on the viewer’s computer.
+- Provides the content creator with more control over their intellectual property because also the video file is not store on the viewer’s computer.

 Architecture of video streaming: